Help Center

 • Hide element if condition met — the element will be hidden if the conditions are fulfilled.

 The “+ Add Item” button creates a new Condition.
-One can duplicate conditions by hitting a “duplicate” button (a doubled paper sheet icon) or delete them by pressing the “cross” button.
+The conditions can be duplicated by hitting a “duplicate” button (a doubled paper sheet icon) or deleted by pressing the “cross” button.
+All conditions are described below in the Conditions chapter of this overview.

 adding visibility conditions